P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 • Replace the MAP Sensor

-Steps: Disconnect the connector, remove the sensor, install a new one, and clear codes.
+Steps: Disconnect the connector, remove the sensor, install a new one, and clear codes with iCarsoft CR MAX.

 • Repair Wiring or Connectors